-2. Discussion and possible action relating to Resolution No. 2018-04 urging the elimination of transfers of dedicated transportation revenues to the State General Fund (HURF)
+3. Discussion and possible action relating to Resolution No. 2018-04 urging the elimination of transfers of dedicated transportation revenues to the State General Fund (HURF)

-Mr. Randy Heiss stated that this was essentially the same as the HURF Resolutions passed in previous years with the numbers in the Resolution updated throughout the document.
-But the last recital on page 9 is new and states: WHEREAS, the implementation of the Highway Safety Fee established by HB 2166 will fully fund the Department of Public Safety operations in Fiscal Year 2020 and therefore eliminates the need to divert HURF, Vehicle License Tax, or other revenue sources dedicated for transportation purposes to the State General Fund.
-Mr. Horatio Skeete made a motion to recommend approval of the Resolution as presented.
+Mr. Randy Heiss stated that this Resolution has been updated every year for the past nine years.
+The numbers in the Resolution have been updated throughout the document.
+The last recital on page 11 is new and states: WHEREAS, the implementation of the Highway Safety Fee established by HB 2166 will fully fund the Department of Public Safety operations in Fiscal Year 2020 and therefore eliminates the need to divert HURF, Vehicle License Tax, or other revenue sources dedicated for transportation purposes to the State General Fund.